 Arromanches-les-Bains: 272km (169 miles) NW of Paris, 11km (6 3/4 miles) NW of Bayeux; Grandcamp-Maisy (near Omaha Beach): 299km (186 miles) NW of Paris, 56km (35 miles) NW of Caen

 A visit to the beaches, where the greatest invasion force of all time landed, is a must for anyone visiting Normandy’s north coast.
-The 70th anniversary of the invasion in 2014 was the occasion for new museums, exhibitions, and events to mark this momentous event in modern history.

 It was a rainy week in early June 1944 when the greatest armada ever was assembled along the southern coast of England.
 A full moon and cooperative tides were needed for the cross-Channel invasion.
 Britain’s top meteorologist for the USAAF and RAF—Sir James Stagg—forecast a small window in the inclement weather.
 Over in France, Normandy’s German occupiers lacked such a detailed weather forecast, so many Nazi officers drifted home for the weekend in the belief that no landing could take place soon.